cubukcum/Cartoon2Real-Image-Conversion/README.md

 The dataset consists of cartoonish drawings of people (grayscale) and real photos of people (RGB).
 Both image types are sized 200x250.

 ## Dataset Preprocessing
 Images are preprocessed to normalize pixel values and resize to a consistent shape.
-Data augmentation techniques are applied to increase the diversity of the training.
+Data augmentation techniques are applied to increase the diversity of the training set.